mbodale/mbodale.github.io/README.md

 LightWaveRF WiFi link communication for command line home automation, Google calendar timing of your electrics or energy monitoring to manage the amazing Smart Home Platform with your Android smartphone or tablet.
 A ruby gem for LightWaveRF home automation.
 Interact with LightWaveRF WiFi link from code or the command line.

 Remote control:
-* 220V light bulbs, outdoor lighting, utility lights (turning the lights ON/OFF)
+* 220V light bulbs (turning the utility lights ON/OFF - outdoor lighting)
-* changeable LED RGB (light effects, brightness, luminance and color)
+* color changeable LED RGB (light effects, brightness, luminance and color)
 * power sockets & adaptors
 * heating thermostat (temperature controllers)
 * tap water